DinSekos/demo-service-worker-workbox/README.md

 You should see your SW in the Application tab.
 Also, you should see your html, css, and js files cached into the Storage Cache.
 Go offline and reload the page.
-Your html, css, and js files are now loaded from cache, but notice that the data from remote server are not cached !
+Your html, css, and js files are now loaded from cache, but notice that the JSON data from remote server are not cached !

 ## How to cache data fetched from remote server ?